Merci-chao/userChrome.js/README.md

 ## Changelog
 Version 2.0.1
-- Bug fix: Changing settings or themes when there are multiple windows could cause Firefox to lag or freeze.
+- Bug fix: Changing settings or theme when there are multiple windows could cause Firefox to lag or freeze.

 Version 2.0
 - Implement `tabsUnderControlButtons = 2` (default).